Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/set-up-spf-in-office-365-to-help-prevent-spoofing.md

    Il s’agit de l’enregistrement TXT SPF le plus courant.
 Cet enregistrement fonctionne pratiquement dans tous les cas, peu importe que votre centre de données Microsoft se trouve aux États-Unis, en Europe (y compris en Allemagne) ou dans une autre région.

-   Toutefois, si vous avez acheté Office 365 Germany, un composant de Microsoft Cloud Germany, vous devez utiliser l’instruction Include de la ligne 4 au lieu de celle de la ligne 2.
-Par exemple, si vous êtes entièrement hébergé par Office 365 Germany, ce qui signifie que vous n’avez aucun serveur de messagerie local, votre enregistrement TXT SPF inclut les lignes 1, 4 et 7 et se présente comme suit :
+   However, if you have purchased Office 365 Germany, part of Microsoft Cloud Germany, you should use the include statement from line 4 instead of line 2.
+For example, if you are fully-hosted in Office 365 Germany, that is, you have no on-premises mail servers, your SPF TXT record would include rows 1, 4, and 7 and would look like this:

    `v=spf1 include:spf.protection.outlook.de -all`